If you're a temporary overseas visitor to NSW and you hold an overseas driver licence, you can apply for a NSW licence if you wish.

 Your licence will show the letter Q on the front of the card and ‘Evidence of permanent residency status not provided’ will be printed on the back of the card.

-- your overseas licence (if not in English, an RMS-approved translation must be supplied as well)
+- your overseas licence (if not in English, a Transport for NSW-approved translation must be supplied as well)

 - if your licence is not available, an authorisation letter from the issuing country will be required